Why does the Boeing 737 MAX need the MCAS system?

 We can start with Boeing’s decision to deploy MCAS.
 The company wanted to put bigger, more fuel-efficient engines on an older aircraft, the 737NG (Next Generation).
 Boeing was responding to intense competition from Airbus and demand from airline customers for more fuel-efficient, single-aisle planes.

-READ ALSO: What is the beautiful forest in world?
+READ ALSO: What is the strip called in Fort Lauderdale?